-If you’re not sure where to begin on creating a media kit, I highly recommend you sign up for a free Canva account and use one of the hundreds of media kit templates they have available.
+If you’re unsure where to begin creating a media kit, I highly recommend you sign up for a free Canva account and use one of the hundreds of available media kit templates.
 You can access the templates here.

 Create a Brand Kit

 Speaking of Canva, you can also use it to create a brand kit.
 I love Canva because they give you a brand kit when they notice you use the same colors and fonts in your images.
 And as a professional blogger, you should have this consistency in your brand.

 Make sure you stick to one to three font tops and have a color palette that you stick to as well.
 People should be able to recognize your brand even if they do not see your logo.
 You can create your own brand kit in Canva with a 30-day trial of their pro subscription.

 Now that we have all the bases covered, it’s time to talk money.
 First, you have to have a monetization strategy for your blog.
 I believe in planning to make money with your blog from day one.
 So let’s discuss all the ways you can.